Paint a Mountain Scene

 How to paint a mountain scene – beginners painting in oils or acrylic

 How to paint a mountain scene

-The colors we use to paint this mountain scene are white, burnt umber, cobalt blue, burnt sienna, crimson, warm yellow, indian yellow, raw sienna, viridian green
+The colors we use to paint this mountain scene are white, burnt umber, cobalt blue, burnt sienna, crimson, warm yellow, Indian yellow, raw sienna, veridian green.

-Blending the colors to get the desired tones is an important skill which you can learn while painting these mountains as we do not need to be exact with our blending but we need to be sure our mountains are paler when further in the distance – that is important.
+Blending the colors to get the desired tones is an important skill which you can learn while painting these mountains.
+We do not need to be exact with our blending but we need to be sure our mountains are paler when further in the distance, that is important.